 Now what does this have to do with weight loss?
 Women have stopped asking for what they need and want because being the woman who can “do it all” is seen as a strength.
 But, what has happened is that women are not being taken care of, have little pleasure in their lives, and give give GIVE without getting anything back (this is no one’s fault but yours, btw).

-Food then becomes your only source for pleasure (cookies tastes too good to stop), for a break (I was just so tired I needed an afternoon pick-me-up) and for love (after my fiance went to sleep, I go for the ice cream, I can’t help but eat the whole thing).
+Food then becomes your only source of pleasure (cookies taste too good to stop), for a break (I was just so tired I needed an afternoon pick-me-up), and for love (after my fiance went to sleep, I go for the ice cream, I can’t help but eat the whole thing).